Trip Ticket Program — Frequently Asked Questions

 Dealers must report to the Trip Ticket Program monthly as long as a current and valid fish dealer license is held, and you have not alerted the Trip Ticket Program that you are seasonally closed by circling closed months on the submittal/transaction form.
 If no purchases are made in any given month, a green submittal form indicating “0” trip tickets for the month, must be submitted by the due date.

 What happens if I do not report by the due date?

 Dealers who do not report by the 10th of the following month are in violation of Trip Ticket Program reporting requirements.
-Commercial port agents will call or visit dealers to remind them of their non-compliant status.
+Commercial Port Agents will call or visit dealers to remind them of their non-compliant status.
 If unable to make contact with the dealer, a certified letter will be sent notifying the dealer that trip tickets are overdue.
-Dealers failing to report seven days after receiving and signing for the letter are turned over to the Division’s Marine Patrol for further action.
+Dealers failing to report after seven days of receiving and signing for the letter are turned over to the Division’s Marine Patrol for further action.